Plant-based diet trends haven’t reached an avocados-on-all-the-things level quite yet, but we’re getting there.

 Rice milk is a friendly alternative for the lactose-intolerant, as well people who are allergic to soybeans or almonds.
 Plus, it’s sweet profile makes it all the more palatable.

-Besides being a flexible form of milk, the nutritional value leaves much to be desired, and there’s apprehensions over its very high carb count.
+Besides being a flexible form of milk, the nutritional value leaves much to be desired, and there’s apprehension over its very high carb count.

 Consuming rice milk without proper care can also result in malnutrition, particularly in infants.